Ilya114/Box64Droid/README.md

 - Error when updating Termux packages.
 Clear Termux data will help.
 - Android 12+ can kill Termux, you may get `[Process completed (signal 9) - press Enter]`, to fix run this command in adb shell: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
 - "Control" menu in Wine (in Wine Proton 8.0-2 working fine) shows nothing.
 You can just open `control` using "Run"
-- Box64Droid can exit after start.
-This is a TFM issue, no have idea why and how to fix.
 - Winetricks runs a long of time when Proton installed (non-root version)

 If you have another problems you can ask me in: